 In addition to its importance for the individual species listed above, the site is of exceptional scientific interest for its assemblage of lowland heathland breeding birds.
 These include nightjar, woodlark, Dartford warbler and stonechat.

-Updated SPA Citation Dr Greg Mudge and Helen Riley February 1992 on behalt of the Secretary of State for the Environment
+Updated SPA Citation Dr Greg Mudge and Helen Riley February 1992

-This citation / map relates to a site entered in

-the Register of European sites for Great Bittan

-Register refe Hence number UK 000 103
+This citation / map relates to a site entered in the Register of European sites for Great Bitt 3n.
+Register reference number UK 004 103 Date of registration

-Date of regis

-Signed XXII